waadsamkri/DC-Motors-and-Servo-Control-with-Ultrasonic-Sensor/README.md

 Adjust motorSpeed (0-255) to control motor speed.

 Make sure to use a proper power supply to safely run the motors and servo.

+📤 Expected Output Behavior:
+1. When an object is detected farther than 60 inches (152 cm):
+   -The servo rotates right gradually by 1 degree every 50 ms until it reaches 0°.
+   -The motors rotate the device to the right at full speed (PWM 255).

+2. When an object is detected at 60 inches or closer:
+   - The servo rotates left gradually by 1 degree every 50 ms until it reaches 180°.
+   - The motors rotate the device to the left at full speed (PWM 255).

+3. If no valid distance is detected:
+   - All motors stop.
+   - Servo resets to center position (90°).
+   - The servo and motors update smoothly every 50 milliseconds for gradual turning.